mfiers/mus/README.md

 If you've done this, the stored experiment-id will automatically be used when required.

-You can also directly store a message on ELN using `mus log` with the `-e` flag:
+You can also directly store a message on ELN using `mus log` with the `-E` flag:

 ```
 mus log -E 'this is a test message'